rhysmorgan134/node-CarPlay/examples/carplay-web-app-direct/README.md

 ```

 Make sure chrome has "Experimental Web Platform features" enabled in chrome://flags.

-You might need to run chrome with `--disable-webusb-security` as usb devices can be interacted from https only.

 On Raspberry Pi make sure to also grant plugdev permissions to usb devices
 ```